ygidtu/trackplot/docs/interactive.md

 - stroke_scale: to adjust the max size of stroke plot, the references only occupy at most 1/4 of figure height by default
 - sc_height_ratio: to adjust the relative height of single cell related plots, including single cell density and heatmap
 - distance_between_label_axis: to adjust the distance between y-axis label and y-axis ticks
-- n_jobs: load data in how many processes

 Returns `None` or `io.BytesIO`